wp-plugins/anybackup/readme.txt

 Requires at least: 3.5.2
 Tested up to: 4.1.1
 License: MIT
-Stable tag: 1.2.13
+Stable tag: 1.2.14
 License URI: http://opensource.org/licenses/MIT
 Donate Link: https://anybackup.io

-One-click backup and restore in the cloud.
-No configuration required.
+Simple backup, restore, and testing.
 Free personal plan.

 == Description ==

-[AnyBackup](https://anybackup.io) makes it easy to prevent against disasters, hackers, and mistakes.

-Our unique features:
+[AnyBackup](https://anybackup.io) protects you from data loss.

+== Main Features ==

-*  Live preview.
-Easily test your offsite backups before there's an emergency.
+*  Easily test your backups before there's an emergency with Live Preview.
-*  Free for personal use
+*  Free for personal use.
-*  One price, full product.
-No microtransactions or addon-fees
-*  No limits on restores, backups, or storage space
+*  No limits on restores, backups, or storage space.

+== Additional features ==

+*  Incremental backups
 *  Zero-downtime restore
 *  One click migrations for switching hosts
 *  Works on low-memory VPS shared environments
-*  No configuration required
 *  Premium support includes a direct line to the engineers

 All data is stored on our secure servers in at least 3 different geological locations across the world.